niscy-eudiw/eudi-srv-wallet-provider/README.md

 * `RSAwithSHA384andPSSPadding`
 * `RSAwithSHA512andPSSPadding`

-#### Key Attestation Verification Configuration
+#### Key Attestation Validation Configuration

-By default, Wallet Provider performs no Key Attestation verification.
+By default, Wallet Provider performs no validation of Key Attestations.

-To enable Key Attestation verification, use the following environment variables:
+To enable Key Attestation validation, use the following environment variables:

 > [!NOTE]
-> Due to limitations of the [Warden Server-Side Mobile Client Attestation Library](https://github.com/a-sit-plus/warden), when enabling Key Attestation verification, you must configure both Android and iOS Key Attestation verification.
+> Due to limitations of the [Warden Server-Side Mobile Client Attestation Library](https://github.com/a-sit-plus/warden), when enabling Key Attestation validation, you must configure both Android and iOS Key Attestation validation.

 #### Android Key Attestations

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_APPLICATIONS_XX_PACKAGENAME`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_APPLICATIONS_XX_PACKAGENAME`
 Description: Android Package of the Wallet.
 Default value: N/A

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_APPLICATIONS_XX_SIGNINGCERTIFICATEDIGESTS_XX`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_APPLICATIONS_XX_SIGNINGCERTIFICATEDIGESTS_XX`
 Description: Base64 Url-Safe encoded DER encoding of the X509 Certificate used to sign the Wallet.
 Default value: N/A

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_STRONGBOXREQUIRED`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_STRONGBOXREQUIRED`
 Description: Whether StrongBox security leve is required.
 Default value: `false`

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_UNLOCKEDBOOTLOADERALLOWED`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_UNLOCKEDBOOTLOADERALLOWED`
 Description: Whether devices with unlocked bootloaders are allowed.
 Default value: `false`

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_ROLLBACKRESISTANCEREQUIRED`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_ROLLBACKRESISTANCEREQUIRED`
 Description: Whether rollback resistance is required.
 Default value: `false`

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_LEAFCERTIFICATEVALIDITYIGNORED`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_LEAFCERTIFICATEVALIDITYIGNORED`
 Description: Whether the validity of the leaf certificate is ignored.
 Default value: `false`

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_VERIFICATIONSKEW`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_VERIFICATIONSKEW`
 Description: Tolerance added to the verification date.
 Default value: `0 seconds`

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_HARDWAREATTESTATIONENABLED`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_HARDWAREATTESTATIONENABLED`
 Description: Whether **hardware** Key Attestations are accepted.
 Default value: `true`

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_NOUGATATTESTATIONENABLED`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_NOUGATATTESTATIONENABLED`
 Description: Whether Key Attestations generated on Devices with **Android Nougat** are accepted.
 Default value: `false`

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_SOFTWAREATTESTATIONENABLED`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_SOFTWAREATTESTATIONENABLED`
 Description: Whether **software** Key Attestations are accepted.
 Default value: `false`

 **Validity of Key Attestation**

-By default, Wallet Provider verifies the creation time of the Key Attestation using a default skew of `5 minutes`.
+By default, Wallet Provider validates the creation time of the Key Attestation using a default skew of `5 minutes`.
 You can modify the `skew` using the following environment variable:

-Variable: `KEYATTESTATIONVERIFICATION_ANDROID_ATTESTATIONSTATEMENTVALIDITY_SKEW`
+Variable: `KEYATTESTATIONVALIDATION_ANDROID_ATTESTATIONSTATEMENTVALIDITY_SKEW`
 Description: How far in the past, the creation date of a Key Attestation can be.
 Default value: `5 minutes`

-To disable this check, set the environment variable `KEYATTESTATIONVERIFICATION_ANDROID_ATTESTATIONSTATEMENTVALIDITY` to `Disabled`.
+To disable this check, set the environment variable `KEYATTESTATIONVALIDATION_ANDROID_ATTESTATIONSTATEMENTVALIDITY` to `Disabled`.

 ##### iOS Key Attestations

-Variable: `KEYATTESTATIONVERIFICATION_IOS_APPLICATIONS_XX_TEAMIDENTIFIER`
+Variable: `KEYATTESTATIONVALIDATION_IOS_APPLICATIONS_XX_TEAMIDENTIFIER`
 Description: The Team Identifier of the Wallet.
 Default value: `N/A`

-Variable: `KEYATTESTATIONVERIFICATION_IOS_APPLICATIONS_XX_BUNDLEIDENTIFIER`
+Variable: `KEYATTESTATIONVALIDATION_IOS_APPLICATIONS_XX_BUNDLEIDENTIFIER`
 Description: The Bundle Identifier of the Wallet.
 Default value: `N/A`

-Variable: `KEYATTESTATIONVERIFICATION_IOS_APPLICATIONS_XX_ENVIRONMENT`
+Variable: `KEYATTESTATIONVALIDATION_IOS_APPLICATIONS_XX_ENVIRONMENT`
 Description: Environment in which the Wallet is running.
 Default value: `Production`
 Allowed values:
 * `Production`
 * `Sandbox`

-Variable: `KEYATTESTATIONVERIFICATION_IOS_ATTESTATIONSTATEMENTVALIDITY_SKEW`
+Variable: `KEYATTESTATIONVALIDATION_IOS_ATTESTATIONSTATEMENTVALIDITY_SKEW`
 Description: How far in the past, the creation date of a Key Attestation can be.
 Default value: `5 minutes`